It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Me: How have this lot been tracking the Doctor through time and space?
 That makes no sense at all.

 Sue: Is this what’s it’s like at a Doctor Who convention?
-Will he have to do an autograph session?
+Will he have to sign autographs later?

-The Doctor is very taken with this ‘advanced’ civilisation, and Sue is concerned that all this flattery is blinding him to the truth.
+Sue is concerned all this flattery is blinding the Doctor to the truth.

 Sue: He’s very naive.
-It’s obvious this lot are the bad guys and the savages are the good guys, so what’s he playing at?
+It’s obvious these are the bad guys and the savages are the good guys, so what’s he playing at?
 Blimey, he looks like he’s about to join their version of the bloody Freemasons, now!

 Sue: No wonder I didn’t recognise him.
 I thought his voice was familiar.

-After trawling through IMDB, Sue finally pins him down as the pilot who gave flying lessons to Frank Spencer in Some Mothers Do Have ‘Em.
+After trawling through IMDb, Sue pins down Frederick as the pilot who teaches Frank Spencer to fly in Some Mothers Do Have ‘Em.

 Me: It doesn’t make any sense.
 Why black-up at all?
 The rest of the Elders are white.